fbpx

 There’s always another idea.

-Because with a constant flow of ideas that interest us and limited time to explore them, how do we choose which to pursue?
+Because with a constant flow of ideas that interest you and limited time to explore them, how do you choose which to pursue?

-When we choose poorly, we drown in half-finished projects, wasted time, inefficiency, and regrets.
+When you choose poorly, you drown in half-finished projects, wasted time, inefficiency, and regrets.

-But we can tilt the odds of choosing the right ideas to pursue in our favor if we follow a few guidelines.
+But you can tilt the odds of choosing the right ideas to pursue in your favor if you follow a few guidelines.

 Choose ideas that are unique.
 And familiar.

-Ideas need to be unique if we want people to consume them.
+Ideas need to be unique if you want people to consume them.

 But completely original ideas (if there is such a thing) often struggle to gain traction with others who don’t have a reference point for them.

-So our best chance at success often comes from ideas that offer an original spin on a familiar concept.
+So your best chance at success comes from ideas that offer an original spin on a familiar concept.

 Take Chobani yogurt for example.

-It was unique in that it was Greek yogurt —something most Americans weren’t eating at the time.
+It was unique in that it was Greek yogurt – something Americans weren’t eating at the time.
 But it was also familiar to those same consumers in that it was still yogurt meant to be consumed in a familiar way.

 It was an original spin on a familiar concept.